stoddard-david/heads-or-tales/README.md

 Also follow updates and what is being worked on by reading the issues.

-You can also go to the Facebook page to help choose the direction of the tale.
+You can also go to our [Facebook](https://www.facebook.com/ChooseHeadsOrTales) page to help choose the direction of the tale.

+## What we are working on
+We are at the very beginning of the journey.
+The basics are being set and the ideas are being put together.

 ## What is included
 * HTML